FAU-CS6/sql-query-distance/survey/README.md

 ## Page 2

-In the survey tool, the order of the three descriptions is randomized to avoid bias due to the sequence.
+In the survey tool, the order of the three descriptions is randomized to avoid bias due to their odering.

 <table>
   <tr>